KDE/breeze/README.md

 &nbsp;

-[Respositories are also available from the Open Build Service](https://software.opensuse.org//download.html?project=home%3Apaul4us&package=classikstyles) for OpenSUSE and Debian to keep you on the latest version
+[Respositories are also available from the Open Build Service](https://software.opensuse.org//download.html?project=home%3Apaul4us&package=classikstyles) for OpenSUSE and Debian/KDE Neon to keep you on the latest version
 > NB: for OpenSUSE Leap you will [first need to install newer KDE packages](https://en.opensuse.org/SDB:KDE_repositories), otherwise you could corrupt your system!

 &nbsp;